September 2022 United Kingdom mini-budget: Background

 Prior to the statement, the Office for Budget Responsibility, a body that provides independent analysis of public finance, offered to produce a forecast to accompany the mini-budget, but this was turned down by the government.
 Truss has claimed that the government did not have time to wait for the OBR's report, but the OBR has said it would have been ready to produce one in time for 23 September.
 It was subsequently reported that shortly after Truss took office, senior civil servants at the Treasury and the Cabinet Office advised her against introducing large tax cuts funded by borrowing without an independent growth forecast from the Office for Budget Responsibility, fearing it would be a high risk strategy and too much of a shock to the economy.
-Notably, the Permanent Secretary to the Treasury, Tom Scholar, was sacked by Truss upon entering office, after six years in the role.
+Notably, the Permanent Secretary to the Treasury, Tom Scholar, was sacked by Truss upon her entering office, after six years in the role.

 On the eve of the mini-budget and writing for The Guardian, the newspaper's economics editor, Larry Elliott noted its significance, observing that "most full-blown budgets matter little and are quickly forgotten" but that "this one is a very big deal indeed" as it would mark a change in the approach to the management of the UK economy, when previously the focus had been on balancing the government's books, something former Prime Minister Margaret Thatcher had likened to a housewife managing her household budget.
 The economic philosophy adopted by Truss and Kwarteng, that lower taxes would pay for themselves by encouraging economic growth, a theory known as supply-side economics and called by critics trickle-down economics, earned the name Trussonomics, and sought to "challenge Treasury orthodoxy" by running the economy differently.
 Following Truss' resignation and Rishi Sunak's appointment as Prime Minister, Kwarteng said in a November 2022 interview that he warned Truss that she was "going too fast" with her ill-fated economic plans.

-On 12 December 2022 treasury officials told MPs Kwarteng neglected warnings the mini-budget could cause a backlash in financial markets.
-James Bowler said he was “absolutely confident Treasury officials set out the right advice” to Kwarteng but could not persuade him to change things, saying “officials advise but ministers decide”.
-Treasury civil servant, Beth Russell told the Commons Treasury Select Committee she and another civil servant "are confident that we gave all the advice to ministers" over the economic and fiscal background, the consequences, the market situation specially over the financing needs, "which was a big issue because of the cost of the measures."
+On 12 December 2022, treasury officials told MPs Kwarteng neglected warnings the mini-budget could cause a backlash in financial markets.
+James Bowler, the Permanent Secretary to the Treasury, said he was "absolutely confident Treasury officials set out the right advice" to Kwarteng but could not persuade him to change things, saying "officials advise but ministers decide".
+Treasury civil servant Beth Russell told the Commons Treasury Select Committee she and another civil servant "are confident that we gave all the advice to ministers" over the economic and fiscal background, the consequences, the market situation specially over the financing needs, "which was a big issue because of the cost of the measures".
 Russell maintained officials gave the best advice but ministers take decisions.